chopinrlz/powerpass/docs/dpapi-cmdlet-ref.md

 $db = Open-PowerPassDatabase -Path "C:\Secrets\MyKeePassDatabase.kdbx" -KeyFile "C:\Users\me\Documents\DatabaseKeyFile.keyx"
 ```
-### EXAMPLE 4: Open a KeePass 2 Databae with your Windows User Account
+### EXAMPLE 4: Open a KeePass 2 Database with your Windows User Account
 In this example we demonstrate opening a KeePass 2 database with your Windows user account.
 KeePass 2 databases support Windows Data Protection API encryption.
 When you create your KeePass 2 database, you can elect to encrypt it with your Windows user account.